NilsKujath/sttk/README.md

 # Systematic Trading Toolkit (STTK)

-STTK -- the Systematic Trading Toolkit -- is a suite of open source modules, data sets, and tutorials supporting quantitative research and the development and execution of systematic trading strategies.
+STTK – the Systematic Trading Toolkit – is a suite of open source modules, data sets, and tutorials supporting quantitative research in the financial markets, as well as the development, testing, and deployment of portfolios of systematic trading strategies.

 ## Working with STTK Research Tools